rugbyprof/2143-Object-Oriented-Programming/Assignments/01-A01/README.md

 To add C++ support go here (don't worry about `Remote Development`)
 - https://code.visualstudio.com/docs/languages/cpp

-### Your Code Repository
+### Your Own Code Repository

 ---

 <img src="http://cs.mwsu.edu/~griffin/zcloud/zcloud-files/github.svg" width="175">

-In addition to our team chat and code editor, we need a place where we can store / retreive our code base.
-A `code base` is a collection of source code that is used to build a particular software system.
-Where `software system` in the context of class is basically our programs.
-Github is where you will get all of your starter code (from my repo) for each of your assignments, and it's also where you will store all of your own completed assignments.
-By putting all of your code on GitHub, you are basically starting a code portfolio which, if you continue to add to it after you finish my course, will allow potential employers to view your collection of programs and make you that much more marketable.
+In addition to our team chat and code editor, we will be using `version control` software to organize all of our code.
+WHAT?!?! **Version Control**??
+Please trust me when I say you will be better for using some kind of version control.
+In this case we will use `git` (the version control sofwtare) in conjunction with `github` a web site that makes your programs publicly viewable.
+There is a bit of a learning curve, but you will thank me for it.

 #### What is Git?